orizuru/orizuru.github.io/_docs/tutorial-building-your-first-app.md

 # Building Your First App

 ## Introduction
-In under 5 minutes, you can build your own Node.js Heroku application connected to the Lightning Platform.
+In under 10 minutes, you can build your own Node.js Heroku application connected to the Lightning Platform.
 Make sure you have completed all of the [prerequisites](/docs/prerequisites/).

 Don't worry if you're unfamiliar with Node.js, this tutorial will walk you through the important parts of the code!

+## What Are We Building?
+A simple sample app that spans Lightning Platform and Heroku, but has no UI on either side.
+We're going to make requests using Execute Anonymous in the Developer Console on the Lightning Platform.
+We're going to see the output of handling those requests in the logs on the Heroku App.

+And that's all for now!
+We'll extend this in later tutorials, but first let's make sure we've got the basics covered.

-## Create the Workspace
+## Create Your Workspace
 1. Create an empty directory - in this example we have created the directory `orizuru-tutorial`.
 1. Open the command line and navigate to the new empty directory.<br>
     From here on out, whenever you're asked to run a command, ensure you run it from the command line in this directory.